 With few carbohydrates and plenty of protein and fat, hemp seeds are unlikely to spike blood sugar.
-Per 3-tablespoon serving (about an ounce), they contain 166 calories, 9.5 g protein, 14.6 g fat, 2.6 g carbs, 0.5 g sugar, and 1.2 g fiber.
+Per 3-tablespoon serving (about an ounce), they contain 166 calories, 9.5 grams of protein, 14.6 grams of fat, 2.6 grams of carbs, 0.5 grams of sugar, and 1.2 grams of fiber.

-The versatility of hemp seeds and their nutrient density make them an incredibly convenient and effective way to support metabolic health.
+The versatility, nutrient density, and health benefits of hemp seeds make them an incredibly convenient and effective way to support metabolic health.

 Hemp Seeds’ Metabolic Punch

 Hemp seeds are known for their high levels of the essential omega-3 fatty acid alpha-linolenic acid (ALA).
 One 3-tablespoon serving of hemp seeds contains 3 grams of omega-3s, more than the recommended dose of 1,100 to 1,600 milligrams (mg) ALA daily.
 These healthy fats have been associated with reduced levels of pro-inflammatory biomarkers (e.g., C-reactive protein and IL-6), plaque buildup in the arteries, blood pressure, and total and LDL cholesterol levels, as well as improved blood vessel function.

 Hemp is also a whole-food source of essential omega-6 fatty acids, with 8 grams per serving.
 While these fats can be damaging at high levels from industrial seed oils, our bodies need some omega-6 fats, so it’s best to consume them from whole foods.
 Plus, hemp’s omega-6 to omega-3 ratio is 2.5 to 1, lower than many other healthy nuts and seeds, including almonds, pumpkin seeds, and walnuts.
 Due in part to hemp’s healthy fat profile, some researchers believe the seeds might help curb cardiovascular disease risk.